 Q. How soon can I get it done?

-A. Both Dr. Abramson & Dr. Champagne split their time between their Beverly Hills, California offices and their Eagan, Minnesota office.
+A. Dr. Champagne & Dr. Sand split their time between Beverly Hills, Spokane and their Eagan, Minnesota office.
 At the time of the consultation, a consultant will check the doctor's schedule and let you know the next available openings.